Free-Range vs Factory Chickens

 Cage-Free = Chickens aren’t raised in battery cages but are still most likely raised in tight conditions, in the dark with clipped beaks and wings and very little exposure to sunlight.
 There’s no assurance of what they are fed.

 Certified Organic = The feed that is given to the chickens is organic.
 Therefore, the chickens are not pumped with growth hormones or antibiotics.
 The hens that produce organic eggs benefit from the highest welfare standards.
 It is the only label that requires certification.

-Eggs keeps the eye and heart healthy, helps boost energy levels, improves immune health and lowers the risk of heart disease.
+Eggs keep the eye and heart-healthy, helps boost energy levels, improves immune health and lowers the risk of heart disease.
 They may have a bad reputation for their cholesterol content but contrary to popular belief, they actually raise the good cholesterol (HDL) levels!
 Their fat content helps promote brain health too.
 And one last thing, they help with satiety levels which keeps you full longer!
-It’s best to buy organic, free range eggs to get the overall health benefits.
+It’s best to buy organic, free-range eggs to get the overall health benefits.

 Overall, free-range chickens are happy chickens that produce healthier eggs.
 They are better for our health, our environment and the well-being of the chickens.
 Here at Fitness Foods, we use free-range chickens and eggs because we care.
 Know the difference and make your choice!